ChrisWang75/-anc.github.io/README.md

 # anc.github.io

- this site is about the knowledge about active noise cancellation.
+ this site is about the knowledge of active noise cancellation.